mwvgroup/pwv_kpno/rst_source/validation/data_cuts.rst

 Unlike temperature or PWV column density, we expect the atmospheric pressure at a given location to fluctuate within a fairly narrow range.
 This makes pressure measurements a natural indicator for outlier and non-physical data points.
-Demonstrated below, we ignore PWV measurements that lie outside a site specific pressure range.
+Demonstrated below, we ignore PWV measurements that lie outside a site-specific pressure range.
 Note that measurements for Kitt Peak have an additional cut for periods when the barometric sensor was malfunctioning.